Private health insurance is any plan that comes from an insurance company instead of the government.

 What's covered by a private insurance plan?

-The Affordable Care Act (ACA) requires most insurance plans, including individual and family health insurance, to cover 10 essential health benefits.
+The Affordable Care Act (ACA) requires most insurance plans, including individual and family health insurance, to cover at least 10 essential health benefits.

 • Hospitalization